 What should I know before going ahead with surgery?

 If you are considering a breast reduction (reduction mammaplasty) , it’s important that you take the time to gather all the information you need, and that you feel comfortable with the details of the procedure and what you can expect afterwards.

 You should know that the shape and size of your breasts, as well as the nature of the scars on the breasts, will change following surgery.
 In fact, it takes at least six to twelve months for the breasts to settle into their final shape, because they change significantly from six weeks to six months post-surgery.
 It’s really important to have that understanding and feel comfortable knowing what you can expect from the surgery.

 What can I expect on the day of the surgery?

-Once you have decided on a date for surgery, the process is fairly straightforward.
 You will see Dr Yang’s nurse who will talk you through the scarring you can expect from the procedure and how it can be managed and improved as quickly as possible.
 The nurse will measure you for a garment so that after surgery you are able to wear a properly fitted, supportive surgical bra for a minimum of six weeks.
 You can expect to wear the surgical bra day and night during this time.

 The procedure itself is either a day procedure or you may stay overnight in the hospital depending on varying factors which we can decide on the day.
 During the procedure, skin and fat is removed rather than deep muscle, so pain is generally not a huge factor for patients.
 It is important to take a break from strenuous physical activity for around two weeks following surgery.